 As the sole insurer for workers' compensation in North Dakota, WSI manages all elements of billing and payment for a medical service provided to an injured employee covered by WSI.
 This model contrasts with most other state workers' compensation structures, which often include independent insurance companies and/or third-party administrators.
 A provider interested in rendering a medical service to an injured employee covered by WSI should be aware of the following information on billing and payment.

 Medical documentation must accompany each bill sent to WSI.
-A provider should refer to WSI's Medical Policies and Fee Schedule Guidelines to ensure proper documentation and billing requirements are met.
-WSI may deny or reduce payment if the required documentation does not accompany the bill, or the level/type of service documented does not support the procedure code billed.
+For a list of common services and the corresponding documentation necessary for reimbursement, a provider should refer to WSI's Quick Reference for Medical Documentation.
+To ensure all documentation requirements are met, a provider should also be familiar with WSI's Documentation Policies and Fee Schedule Guidelines.
+WSI may deny payment if the required documentation does not accompany the bill, or the level/type of service documented does not support the procedure code billed.

 WSI has established Fee Schedules for the following services:

 - Ambulatory Surgery Center

 - Durable Medical Equipment

 - Medical Provider